Who are Intersex People?

 In fact, so many intersex differences have been discovered by accident that science accepts that humans are simply not reliably or 100% sexually binary, and that the terms ‘male’ and ‘female’ cannot be strictly defined anymore, because of this potential overlap in all people of male and female sex characteristics.
 Science also tells us there is absolutely no way of predicting or assessing who is intersex ‘by looking,’ or by virtue of a ‘pants check,’ which is considered the least scientific way of assessing sex, as the answer depends entirely on cultural expectations.
 Science concedes it’s not possible to categorically rule out an intersex difference in anyone, not even if you tested every single cell in their body, because the genes of human sex determination have even been shown to change their sex over time.

 What this means is that anyone could be intersex, and not even know it.
-Even you.

-(This statement is true, in terms of the preferred beliefs of our culture, but it would not be considered true for other cultures.
+(This statement is true in terms of the preferred beliefs of our culture, but it would not be considered true for other cultures.
 Although this viewpoint is endorsed by medicine, it is not considered defensible in terms of biology or human rights.)

 Our culture takes it for granted that males and females are separate and distinct classes of humans, easily told apart by looking at the shape of the genitals.
 This idea depends on a couple of shortcut assumptions, neither of which can be assumed to be true: